bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/dokku_scale.md

 ## DOKKU_SCALE

-`DOKKU_SCALE` is an optional text file used to increase the number of containers created for the process types defined in your app's `Procfile` .
+`DOKKU_SCALE` is an optional text file used to specify the number of containers that should be created for the process types defined in your app's `Procfile` .
 By default Dash Enterprise runs a single web container.

 You will need `DOKKU_SCALE` if your `Procfile` includes